Please note: The International Students Office is not responsible for the issue of a Visa. Please contact the competent authorities.

 - Once you arrive in Germany, you will need to submit your visa to the foreigners' authority in order to convert this to a residence permit for study purposes.

-- Information on legal requirements for the entry and residence of international students, academics an scientists can be found here.
+- Comprehensive information on legal requirements for the entry and residence of international students, academics an scientists can be found in the leaflet of DAAD.